Internal Medicine Residency

 Our Health System:

-MMC is the flagship member of the MaineHealth system, which includes 12 member hospitals serving Maine and New Hampshire.
-The MaineHealth member hospitals share a common mission (working together so our communities are the healthiest in America), values (patient-centered, respect, integrity, excellence, ownership, innovation), electronic health record (Epic), and strategic priorities (patient-centered care, care team well-being, healthy communities, and affordable care).
+MMC is the flagship hospital of the MaineHealth system, which includes 12 hospitals serving Maine and New Hampshire.
+MaineHealth hospitals share a common mission (working together so our communities are the healthiest in America), values (patient-centered, respect, integrity, excellence, ownership, innovation), electronic health record (Epic), and strategic priorities (patient-centered care, care team well-being, healthy communities and affordable care).

 Our Program Aims:

 - Provide comprehensive clinical training for general internists and sub-specialists, with preparation for both hospital-based and ambulatory practice, in both urban and rural settings.

 - Provide a flexible, supportive, and learner-centered program.